 - You can set permissions for different members of your team.

 - Analytics lets you find your top content so you can promote it more.

 - You are looking for an editorial calendar native to WordPress

 - You want to post your content to social media networks automatically.

 - You want analytics support from Google Analytics and social media networks

 Nelio Content Pricing: Free; starting at $5 per month for Premium | Learn More About Nelio Content

 The PublishPress WordPress plugin is is an editorial calendar additional content management features to help keep you and your team on track.
-It lets you view and manage your content with and easy to use drag-and-drop calendar.
+It lets you view and manage your content with an easy to use drag-and-drop calendar.
 This makes it easy to update publication dates for blog posts if you want to reschedule them.
-You can also filter the posts displayed in the calendar by category, status, type or user.
+You can also filter the posts displayed in the calendar by category, status, type, or user.
 One of the best features is that PublishPress lets users leave comments under posts so that team members can get notifications and discuss changes before the content is published.